-Image Credit: nikkytok | Shutterstock.com
+Image Credit: nikkytok/Shutterstock.com

-German physicist Wilhelm Conrad Roentgen is noted for his accidental discover of X-rays in 1895 during his analysis of cathode rays in high voltage, gaseous discharge tubes, but a way to use X-Rays for analysis was not established until 1913 by Henry Moseley1.
+German physicist Wilhelm Conrad Roentgen is noted for his accidental discovery of X-rays in 1895 during his analysis of cathode rays in high voltage, gaseous discharge tubes, but a way to use X-Rays for analysis was not established until 1913 by Henry Moseley1.

-Moseley discovered the mathematical relationship between the wavelength of a characteristic X-ray photon and the atomic number of the excited element, and in 1925 Dirk Coster and Yoshio Nishina were the first scientists to use primary X-rays, rather than electrons, to excite a sample2.
+Moseley discovered the mathematical relationship between the wavelength of a characteristic X-ray photon and the atomic number of the exciting element, and in 1925 Dirk Coster and Yoshio Nishina were the first scientists to use primary X-rays, rather than electrons, to excite a sample2.
 Following these discoveries and many others, the potential of X-rays as an analytical technique rapidly increased, allowing for practical and commercial applications to be brought to market during the 1940s-1950s.

 X-Ray Fluorescence (XRF)

-The principle of X-ray fluorescence (XRF) originates from the ability of an electron to be ejected from its atomic orbital by a photon, or light wave, of sufficient energy.
+The principle of X-ray fluorescence (XRF) originates from the ability of an electron to be ejected from its atomic orbital by a photon, or lightwave, of sufficient energy.
 The energy of this photon must be greater than the energy of the electron bound to the nucleus of an atom, in which its emissivity is based on the difference in energies between two electron orbitals3.

 This difference in energies is produced when an electron from a higher energy level orbital is transferred to the lower energy level orbital upon electron ejection.
 Within any element, the energy difference between two specific orbitals is always the same; therefore the emission of a photo during this electron transition will have the same energy as well.
 In order to determine the identity of an element, the particular wavelength of fluorescent X-ray light emitted by an element is directly related to the amount of the analyte of interest within the sample3.

 With various applications - pharmaceuticals, cosmetics, agriculture, plastics, rubbers, textiles, fuels, chemicals, metal finishing and refining, microelectronics, and environmental analysis - X-ray fluorescence offers these industries a powerful quantitative and qualitative analytical tool for the elemental analysis of materials4.
-The basic structure of any XRF spectrometer includes a source, a sample, and a detection system, where the source irradiates the sample and the detector measures the fluorescence radiation emitted from the sample4.
+The basic structure of any XRF spectrometer includes a source, a sample, and a detection system, where the source irradiates the sample, and the detector measures the fluorescence radiation emitted from the sample4.

 XRF and Mining

-Image Credit: iurii | Shutterstock.com
+Image Credit: iurii/Shutterstock.com

 Several handheld XRF analyzers exist for mining and exploring purposes, in order to ensure a fast and accurate measurement for all aspects of mining.
 Examples of mining applications for handheld XRF devices include; core analyzers for

-Handheld XRF devices allow mining experts to make on-site geochemical analysis of the mine face, drill core or prepared samples, reducing the turnaround times compared to laboratory analysis of the samples.
+Handheld XRF devices allow mining experts to make an on-site geochemical analysis of the mine face, drill core, or prepared samples, reducing the turnaround times compared to laboratory analysis of the samples.
 With the same capability and precision as other XRF instruments, handheld XRF allows operators to bring the analyzer to the sample rather than having to take the sample into the lab, which is especially useful when the test specimen is large or heavy.

 The United Nuclear XRF Probe